Rogožarski IK-3: Operational history

 A second wave of German aircraft arrived over Belgrade at 10:00 and the remaining IK-3s were scrambled with the rest of the 51st Fighter Group but the IK-3 pilots claimed no victories.
 A joint claim was made during the third German attack at 14:00, a twin-engined bomber by Gogić and another pilot from the 162nd Fighter Squadron.
 The following day, the IK-3 pilots made five or six sorties against German bomber formations and their fighter escorts, and claimed three bombers between them.
 At 17:00, Milislav Semiz attacked a tight formation of three bombers; his aircraft received 56 hits from return fire, 20 of which were in the engine and propeller, but he managed to land the aircraft.
 The return of another IK-3 from the workshops meant that the number of serviceable IK-3s remained at three.

 It became difficult to continue activity from the 51st Fighter Group airfield at Zemun due to air attacks, so on 8 April the remaining IK-3s and Bf 109Es flew to an auxiliary airfield at Veliki Radinci, 50 km north-west of Belgrade, where the surviving aircraft of the 6th Fighter Regiment were concentrated.
 Poor weather made operations impossible until 11 April, when Semiz shot down a Bf 110 that had strafed the airfield.
-Later that day, Gogić and another IK-3 pilot claimed one Ju 87 each during a patrol.
+Later that day, Gogić and another IK-3 pilot claimed one Junkers Ju 87 'Stuka' dive bomber each during a patrol.
 That night, German troops approached within 15 km of the airfield at Veliki Radinci and the following day all remaining aircraft of the 6th Fighter Regiment, including the remaining IK-3s, were burned by their crews.
 According to aviation writers Dragan Savić and Boris Ciglić, one serviceable IK-3 was captured by the Germans in April 1941 and it was joined by another by the end of June.
 Both aircraft were located at Zemun, along with 23 other former VVKJ aircraft in working condition that were destined for service with the air force of the Axis puppet state, the Independent State of Croatia.
 The Germans had used a fence to separate the serviceable aircraft from other aircraft that had been earmarked for scrapping.
 In late June, while the German guards were distracted listening to news of the invasion of the Soviet Union, local communists, including former VVKJ mechanics, moved the fence.
 As a result, all the serviceable aircraft were scrapped, including the two IK-3s.

 "The IK-3s put up a valiant resistance against the Luftwaffe," wrote William Green, "scoring a number of 'kills' before they were finally destroyed in combat."
 Aviation writers Šime Oštrić and Čedomir Janić credit the IK-3 pilots with 11 victories, Semiz being the most successful, with four victories.